A Tropical Wildlife Quest in Search of Orangutans, Endangered Sea Turtles & More!

 forest, deep canyons, wild rivers, and immense limestone caves, pinnacles

 and karst formations.
 The 210-square-mile tropical reserve contains an astounding 17 vegetation zones that harbor 3,500 different plant species—109 varieties of palms alone—and a profusion of animals.
-On a scenic walk through primary
+Following lunch at our resort, a scenic walk through primary

 Day 4: Wildlife Cruise on the Melinau River